jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/advanced-build-concepts/index.md

 Currently, JFrog ML supports training only on a single instance, whether CPU or GPU.
 As a result, all options described will apply to single-instance training.

-For efficient model development, especially when training sessions are lengthy, consider using this guide in conjunction with [Reusing Trained Artifacts](/docs/reusing-trained-artifacts "Reusing Trained Artifacts").
+For efficient model development, especially when training sessions are lengthy, consider using this guide in conjunction with <Anchor label="Reusing Trained Artifacts" title="Reusing Trained Artifacts" href="/docs/reusing-trained-artifacts">Reusing Trained Artifacts</Anchor>.
 This approach allows for frequent iteration on model code without the need to retrain from scratch each time.

-#### Key Concepts
+### Key Concepts

 * **Hyperparameters**: These are configuration variables that control the learning process of a model.
 In the JFrog ML context, these are the parameters you'll be adjusting and testing in your Build jobs.
 * **Hyperparameter Tuning**: The process of finding the optimal set of hyperparameters for a model.
 In JFrog ML, this is done through Build jobs, where different combinations of hyperparameters are tested.
 * **Build Jobs**: JFrog ML mechanism for training and building models.
 These jobs provide the environment where your hyperparameter tuning takes place.

-#### Passing Hyperparameters to Build Jobs
+### Passing Hyperparameters to Build Jobs

 In JFrog ML, there are two primary methods for passing hyperparameters to your Build jobs:

-1. ##### Via Configuration File
+1. #### Via Configuration File

    This method involves defining your hyperparameters in a JSON file within your project structure.

-   ##### Project Structure
+   #### Project Structure

    ```
    .